leather jacket: ZARA

 Lately, life has been pretty good.
 I still really like working at Madewell, and hope to keep doing so while going to school.
 I like my coworkers, and glad to have found some new friends.
 A few years back when I fell into a huge emotional rut, one of my besties would assure me that my life would fall into place once I found the right environment and people.
 For her, working at American Apparel helped her find her own, and though sort of silly, I will admit that working at Madewell has done the same for me.
 Errr, parallel lives much?
 She and I do really like clothes...

 There has also been a newer, slightly more special friend in my life that I have been preoccupied with (probably the real reason why I don't blog as often anymore).
 So typical.
 I like a boy, and I can't help it.
 Hanging out with him feels like experiencing the high school life I never had.
 The other day we hung out in the Asian-American suburbia he hails from, watched Fast 6 at the budget theater, laughing and heckling at the movie screen, and afterwards played scrabble at a bubble tea cafe until midnight.
-To someone who never did any of this growing up, I always had an inexplicable attraction to it all.
-But it feels like no matter what I do with him, it will always be fun.
-This is probably what I appreciate and like most about this new relationship/friendship.
+To someone who never did any of this growing up, it all still feels novel and exciting.
+But no matter what we end up doing, it's fun-times.
+This is probably what I appreciate and like most about this new relationship---That we can have fun together watching horrible movies.